SurveySensum

 We have talked about everything but what’s more?

-Here come a few challenges that you may encounter while building customer loyalty.
+Here are a few challenges that you may encounter while building customer loyalty.
 However, worry not because we have come up with solutions as well.

 Challenges and Solutions